FREE ITEM

 [PL 3]

-Produced by the eponymous DESERT Nation alongside the likes of the Smith DES, the Frontliner DES is a modular weapons platform more literally than any firearms that come before it.
-Though most commonly seen in its Frontliner full-length rifle form, the weapon is suited to almost any combat role through its many variants, which allow the firearm's upper receiver to be quickly swapped for a multitude of environmental applications.
-These many different possible functions ensure the Frontliner's place among a rare few USRF units, though users are only ever given the variety of the weapon that befits their assigned role.
+Produced by DESERT Nation alongside the likes of the Smith DES, the Frontliner DES is a weapons platform more modular than any firearms that come before it.
+Though most commonly seen in its Frontliner full-length rifle form, the weapon is suited to almost any combat role through its many variants.
+Though rarely done, the firearm's upper receiver can be quickly swapped in the field to adapt to a soldier's needs.
+Within the USRF, users are only ever given the Frontliner variant that befits their assigned role.

 BASE TOOL: SR-57